Checking the Mean Value TheoremWhich of the functions in Exercise... | Channels for Pearson+

 Continuity

-Continuity of a function at a point means that the function's value approaches the same number from both sides of that point.
-For the Mean Value Theorem to apply, the function must be continuous on the entire closed interval [a, b].
-In this context, checking continuity involves ensuring that the function does not have any breaks, jumps, or points of discontinuity within the interval.
+Continuity of a function on an interval means that the function has no breaks, jumps, or holes in that interval.
+For the Mean Value Theorem to apply, the function must be continuous on the closed interval [a, b].
+In the context of the function f(x) = x²ᐟ³, we need to check if it is continuous on the interval [-1, 8].

 Recommended video: